Kennedy Musyoka Kalonzo

-Kennedy Musyoka Kalonzo is a Kenyan lawyer and politician, who is a member of the fourth East African Legislative Assembly (2017—2022), representing Kenya.
+Kennedy Musyoka Kalonzo is a Kenyan lawyer and politician, who was a member of the fourth East African Legislative Assembly (2017—2022), representing Kenya.

 He was nominated to the regional legislative body (EALA), by the Wiper Democratic Movement political party, in June 2017.
 He was elected to the EALA by both chambers of the Kenyan Parliament in December 2017.

 Background and education

 He was born in Kenya in 1987.
 He is the first-born to former Vice President of Kenya Stephen Kalonzo Musyoka and his wife Pauline Musyoka.

 Kennedy attended Brookhouse School, in Lang'ata, Nairobi County, where he obtained his High School Diploma.
 His first degree, a Bachelor of Arts in International Affairs, Politics and Public Policy, was awarded by the University of Newcastle (Australia), in 2010.

 His second degree, a Bachelor of Laws, was awarded by the University of Nairobi in 2014.
 He has also undergone the Advocate Training Programme at the Kenya School of Law.